Deforming symplectomorphisms of complex projective spaces by the mean curvature flow: Introduction

-In Theorem~\ref{surface_case}, the long time existence for all cases and the smooth convergence for $c>0$ was proved in \cite{wa2}.
+In Theorem~\ref{surface_case}, the long time existence for any $c$ and the smooth convergence for $c>0$ were proved in \cite{wa2}.
 The smooth convergence for $c\leq 0 $ was established in Theorem 1.1 of \cite{wa5}.
 Using a different method, Smoczyk \cite{sm2} proved the theorem when $c\leq 0$ assuming an angle condition.
-The existence of the limiting minimal Lagrangian surface was proved using variational method by Schoen \cite{sc} (see also \cite{le}).
+The existence of the limiting minimal Lagrangian surface was proved earlier using variational method by Schoen \cite{sc} (see also \cite{le}).
 In this case the symplectomorphism is indeed an area-preserving map.
 The boundary value problem for minimal area-preserving maps has been studied by Wolfson \cite{wo} and Brendle \cite{br}.

-A theorem of Smale states that the isometry group $SO(3)$ of $S^2$ is a deformation retract of the oriented diffeomorphism group of $S^2=\cp^1$, and Theorem \ref{surface_case} gives a new proof of this theorem.
+A theorem of Smale states that the isometry group $SO(3)$ of $S^2$ is a continuous deformation retract of the oriented diffeomorphism group of $S^2=\cp^1$, and Theorem \ref{surface_case} gives a new proof of this theorem.
+The deformation retract provided by the mean curvature flow is indeed smooth.
 We are informed by Prof. McDuff that it was proved by Gromov \cite{gr} that the biholomorphic isometry group of $\cp^2$ is a deformation retract of its symplectomorphism group.
-But it seems that no result is known for $\cp^n$ when $n>2$.
+It seems that no similar result is known for $\cp^n$ when $n>2$.

 The proof is divided into several steps:

 Step 1.
 We make several observations about singular values and singular vectors of symplectomorphisms.
 We also discuss the geometric properties of graphs of symplectomorphisms of K\"ahler-Einstein manifolds, as well as the setup of our problem. (see \S 2)